 - WordPress Dashboard → Side Menu → WooCommerce → Settings screen → Advanced tab → Webhooks

-- These webhooks have a name starting with
+- These webhooks have a name of

 In normal usage, you should have one active WooCommerce Zapier webhook for each active Zap that has WooCommerce as a trigger.